dimitrop/dimitrop.github.io/_pages/about.md

 My research combines ideas from software engineering, computer security, programming languages, and systems.
-I believe in bridging the gap between theoretical advances and practical tools that can be readily adopted in real-world development.
+I believe in bridging the gap between theoretical advances and practical tools that can be adopted in real-world settings.